How to stay safe while self-isolating, including advice on scams and abuse.

-At the start of the pandemic, many older people had appointments, treatment, and operations postponed, and we know that some people are still waiting for these appointments to be rescheduled.
+Many older people have had appointments, treatment, and operations postponed, and we know that some people are still waiting for these to be rescheduled.

 We know that this will be upsetting and worrying for many people, especially if you are in pain or are unsure when you might be seen.

-If you haven’t heard about when your appointment might be rescheduled, you are able to contact your hospital to ask what is happening.
-If you aren’t sure of the number contact the hospital switchboard and they can direct you to the right department.
+If you haven’t heard about when your appointment might be rescheduled to, you can contact your hospital to ask what is happening.
+If you aren’t sure of the number, contact the hospital switchboard and they can direct you to the right department.

 It’s also important to keep an eye on how you are feeling.
-If your condition changes or your symptoms worsen it’s important to let your GP or consultant know so they can decide the best treatment option.
+If your condition changes or your symptoms worsen, it’s important to let your GP or consultant know so they can decide on the best treatment option for you.